 Advance Your Career as a Medical Assistant by Earning CCMA Certification from the National Healthcareer Association (NHA)

 This article is part of a series describing the specific advantages of six widely recognized and highly regarded MA certifications.
-For an overview of all six certifications, click here to read our guide on the best certifications for your Medical Assistant career.
+For an overview of all six certifications, click here to read our guide on the top Medical Assistant certifications to advance your healthcare career.

-(Click here to learn how to become a Medical Assistant).
+(Click here to view our comprehensive guide on how to become a Medical Assistant)

 Each article in this series discusses the specific competencies covered by one of the MA certifications, details about the certification exam, and the value of that certification to your MA career.
 This article provides all the information you need on the Certified Clinical Medical Assistant (CCMA) certification.